TheOnlyTater/Chess-AI/README.md

   5. depending on the partial derivative, increase or decrease slightly each weight 𝑤𝑖

 # Goals
-  Get a deeper understanding of Back-Propegation by Gradient Descent, minimax algorithm, learning rate and bias Make the Neural Network play chess(potentially beat humans)
+  Get a deeper understanding of Back-Propegation by Gradient Descent, minimax algorithm, learning rate, alpha-beta search and bias
+  Make the Neural Network play chess(potentially beat humans)

   Bonus: